SandroRiz/DxBlazorApp/README.md

 # DxBlazorApp
-Blazor Server App to investigate issues and for support purposes with DexExpress Blazor Components
+Blazor Server App to investigate issues and for support purposes with DevExpress Blazor Components